crate/cratedb-toolkit/README.md

 A data roll-up, expiration, and retention management subsystem for CrateDB, implementing different strategies.

+The application manages the life-cycle of data stored in CrateDB, handling concerns of data expiry, size reduction, and archival.
+Retention policies can be flexibly configured, by adding records to the `retention_policies` database table, which is also stored within CrateDB.

+### Background

 > A [roll-up], as an OLAP data operation, involves summarizing the data along a
 > dimension.
 The summarization rule might be an aggregate function, such as
 > computing totals along a hierarchy or by applying a set of formulas.